polterguy/magic.endpoint/README.md

 The default service implementation will resolve everything after the _"magic/"_ parts in the given URL, to a Hyperlambda file that can be found relatively beneath your _"/files/"_ folder.
 Although, technically, exactly where you physically put your files on disc, can be configured through your _"appsettings.json"_ file.
-The HTTP VERB is assumed to be the last parts of your filename, before its extension, implying an HTTP request such as the following.
+The HTTP verb is assumed to be the last parts of your filename, before its extension, implying an HTTP request such as the following.

 ```